applied-systems-biology/J2O/README.md

   <img src="./assets/images/OutputStructure.png" style="height:300px"/>
 </p>

 Note that the upload node needs to be connected to the output and that there are different upload nodes depending on the output type.
 You don't actually have to change any of the parameters within these nodes, as JIPipeRunner will fill them for you.
-An exception is the ***Create OMERO dataset*** node.
-You may define a custom dataset name in your pipeline if you need different datasets for each output.
-Otherwise, all outputs will be stored in a dataset that has the time and date of execution as a name.